wudi/fastjson/README.md

 # jsonx

 A high-performance JSON library for Go with a drop-in `encoding/json` API.

+Powered by Claude + [autoresearch](https://github.com/karpathy/autoresearch) automation

 ---